zjkal/time-helper/docs/src/en/README.md

   - title: Long-term
     icon: umbrella
-    details: The author is a freelancer committed to ensuring the project's long-term.
+    details: The author is a freelancer committed to ensuring the project's long-term
     link: false